Multistage Mixed Precision Iterative Refinement: Numerical experiments

 \subsection{SuiteSparse Matrices}

 We now test a subset of matrices taken from the SuiteSparse Collection \cite{dh:11} whose properties are listed in Table \ref{tab:matrices}.
-As before, we test SIR, SGMRES-IR, GMRES-IR, and TSIR with precisions $(u_f,u,u_r)$ = (single, double, quad), $(u_f,u,u_r)$ = (half, single, double), and $(u_f,u,u_r)$ = (half, double, quad).
+As before, we test SIR, SGMRES-IR, GMRES-IR, and MSIR with {initial} precisions $(u_f,u,u_r)$ = (single, double, quad), $(u_f,u,u_r)$ = (half, single, double), and $(u_f,u,u_r)$ = (half, double, quad).
 For these problems, we always set the right-hand side $b$ to be the vector of ones.
 Tables \ref{tab:real_sdq}-\ref{tab:real_hdq} show the convergence behavior of the different algorithmic variants.
 For each precision combination, we show a few interesting convergence trajectories in Figures \ref{fig:realmat_124}-\ref{fig:realmat_024}.

-In Table \ref{tab:real_sdq} for $(u_f,u,u_r)$ = (single, double, quad), it is observed that SIR converges for all matrices except ww\_36\_pmec\_36 (the most ill-conditioned one).
-Since SIR converges in few steps, TSIR does not switch to SGMRES-IR.
-For ww\_36\_pmec\_36, however, TSIR detects nonconvergence of SIR and switches to SGMRES-IR, which then converges in 3 steps.
+In Table \ref{tab:real_sdq} for initial precisions $(u_f,u,u_r)$ = (single, double, quad), it is observed that SIR converges for all matrices except ww\_36\_pmec\_36 (the most ill-conditioned one).
+Since SIR converges in few steps, MSIR does not switch to SGMRES-IR.
+For ww\_36\_pmec\_36, however, MSIR detects nonconvergence of SIR and switches to SGMRES-IR, which then converges in 3 steps.

-In Table \ref{tab:real_hsd} for $(u_f,u,u_r)$ = (half, single, double), it is seen that SIR converges for the matrices with $\kappa_\infty(A)<10^{6}$.
+In Table \ref{tab:real_hsd} for initial precisions $(u_f,u,u_r)$ = (half, single, double), it is seen that SIR converges for the matrices with $\kappa_\infty(A)<10^{6}$.
 It is also observed that SGMRES-IR fails to converge for the extremely ill-conditioned matrix ww\_36\_pmec\_36.
-TSIR switches to GMRES-IR for the two most ill-conditioned matrices, although for the steam3 case, the second switch is not technically necessary.
-It is not clear why for the steam3 matrix, TSIR performs two SGMRES-IR steps and one GMRES-IR step when SGMRES-IR alone only requires one step.
+MSIR switches to GMRES-IR for the two most ill-conditioned matrices, although for the steam3 case, the second switch is not technically necessary.
+It is not clear why for the steam3 matrix, MSIR performs two SGMRES-IR steps and one GMRES-IR step when SGMRES-IR alone only requires one step. {For ww\_36\_pmec\_36, MSIR also switches from $(u_f, u, u_r)$ = (half, single, double) to $(u_f, u, u_r)$ = (single, single, double) since GMRES-IR required too many GMRES iterations.
+It is lastly seen that for steam3, scaling is performed due to the resulting L and U factors containing Inf or NaN when the factorization is performed in half precision, as explained in Section \ref{sec:scaling}.}